American Pitbull Terrier Training Tips

-Training can be started at any age, the sooner the better.
+Pitbull training can be started at any age, the sooner the better.
 You can start simple training with your puppy as soon as he or she has settled into his/her new home.
-Adult Pits are as well receptive to training, although several might be less keen or quick to learn than a younger Pitbulls.
+Adult Pit Bulls are as well receptive to training, although several might be less keen or quick to learn than a younger Pitbulls.

-Done correctly, training should be fun, both for you and your pit, as well as exercising his brain and reinforcing the good quality relationship between you.
+Done correctly, pit bull training should be fun, both for you and your pit, as well as exercising his brain and reinforcing the good quality relationship between you.

 A Well-Trained Pit Bull Is One Who: